RenePoncelet/academic-website/_pages/outreach.md

 <h5> <b> About the artist </b> </h5>
 <p>
 Judith Fronczek-Poncelet is a hobby artist interested in motives of nature, both realistic and fantastical.
-Typically working with chalk, crayons, and pencils, she recently started to use impressionistic oil paintings as a medium.
+Typically working with chalk and coloured pencils, she recently started to use impressionistic oil paintings as a medium.
 </p>